Cobalt: Alloys

 Cobalt-based superalloys have historically consumed most of the cobalt produced.
 The temperature stability of these alloys makes them suitable for turbine blades for gas turbines and aircraft jet engines, although nickel-based single-crystal alloys surpass them in performance.
-Cobalt-based alloys are also corrosion- and wear-resistant, making them, like titanium, useful for making orthopedic implants that don't wear down over time.
+Cobalt-based alloys are also corrosion- and wear-resistant, making them, like titanium, useful for making orthopedic implants that do not wear down over time.
 The development of wear-resistant cobalt alloys started in the first decade of the 20th century with the stellite alloys, containing chromium with varying quantities of tungsten and carbon.
 Alloys with chromium and tungsten carbides are very hard and wear-resistant.
 Special cobalt-chromium-molybdenum alloys like Vitallium are used for prosthetic parts (hip and knee replacements).
 Cobalt alloys are also used for dental prosthetics as a useful substitute for nickel, which may be allergenic.
 Some high-speed steels also contain cobalt for increased heat and wear resistance.
-The special alloys of aluminium, nickel, cobalt and iron, known as Alnico, and of samarium and cobalt (samarium-cobalt magnet) are used in permanent magnets.
+The special alloys of aluminium, nickel, cobalt and iron, known as Alnico, and of samarium and cobalt (samarium–cobalt magnet) are used in permanent magnets.
 It is also alloyed with 95% platinum for jewelry, yielding an alloy suitable for fine casting, which is also slightly magnetic.

+In addition to structural and magnetic roles, cobalt alloys are critical in aerospace-grade electrical components.
+They are used in connectors, thermal switches, and microsensors that must endure extreme temperatures, vibration, and radiation—conditions typical in satellites, fighter aircraft, and hypersonic systems.
+These alloys maintain conductivity and mechanical integrity even under fluctuating mission-critical loads.

 Batteries

-Lithium cobalt oxide (LiCoO2) is widely used in lithium-ion battery cathodes.
+Lithium cobalt oxide (LiCoO2, aka "LCO"), first sold commercially in 1991 by Sony, was widely used in lithium-ion battery cathodes until the 2010s.
 The material is composed of cobalt oxide layers with the lithium intercalated.
-During discharge (i.e. when not actively being charged), the lithium is released as lithium ions.
-Nickel-cadmium (NiCd) and nickel metal hydride (NiMH) batteries also include cobalt to improve the oxidation of nickel in the battery.

-Transparency Market Research estimated the global lithium-ion battery market at $30 billion in 2015 and predicted an increase to over US$75 billion by 2024.
+These LCO batteries continue to dominate the market for consumer electronics.
+Batteries for electric cars however have shifted to lower cobalt technologies.

-Although in 2018 most cobalt in batteries was used in a mobile device, a more recent application for cobalt is rechargeable batteries for electric cars.
-This industry has increased five-fold in its demand for cobalt, which makes it urgent to find new raw materials in more stable areas of the world.
+In 2018 most cobalt in batteries was used in a mobile device, a more recent application for cobalt is rechargeable batteries for electric cars.
+This industry increased five-fold in its demand for cobalt from 2016 to 2020, which made it urgent to find new raw materials in more stable areas of the world.
 Demand is expected to continue or increase as the prevalence of electric vehicles increases.
 Exploration in 2016–2017 included the area around Cobalt, Ontario, an area where many silver mines ceased operation decades ago.
 Cobalt for electric vehicles increased 81% from the first half of 2018 to 7,200 tonnes in the first half of 2019, for a battery capacity of 46.3 GWh.
-The future of electric cars may depend on deep-sea mining, since cobalt is abundant in rocks on the seabed.